neilbrown/gnubee-tools/README.md

 can `ln -s` the script to a `bin` directory.
 Don't copy it as it won't work like that.

-Note that Linux-5.1 pre-release code is also available - simply replace '4.4' with '5.1' in the above.
+Note that Linux-5.1 code is also available - simply replace '4.4' with '5.1' in the above.
 With 5.1 there is the option of "gbpc2-5.1" which supports the 3.5inch PC2 and includes support for the 3rd network port.

 Installing
 ----------